FAQ: Eligibility Criteria & Benefits

 What are the income guidelines for CHIP?

 For many families, it's free.
-Families with higher incomes will pay low monthly premiums and co-pays for some services.
-Click here to see the income ranges, or Click here for rates by company.
+However, even families with higher incomes can take advantage of quality insurance with low monthly premiums and co-pays for most services.
+Click here to see the income guidelines for CHIP, or Click here for rates by company.

 What if my family's income changes?
 Can I be re-evaluated to see if I qualify for free CHIP?

-If there is a change in family income, you may call your child's CHIP insurance company (at the phone number found on the back of your child's insurance card) and request a re-evaluation based on your new income to determine if your child is in the right CHIP group.
-If it is found that your child is now eligible for free CHIP, you can request that your child be moved to the free CHIP program effective the first month following the requested re-evaluation.
+If there is a change in family income, you should call your child's CHIP insurance company (at the phone number found on the back of your child's insurance card) and request a re-evaluation based on your new income to determine if your child is in the correct CHIP category based on your family’s current income.
+If it is found that your child is now eligible for free CHIP, you can request that your child be moved to the free CHIP program effective the month following the requested re-evaluation.

 Are children of state or public agency employees eligible for CHIP?